 I assure you: Unless a grain of wheat falls to the ground and dies, it remains by ITSELF.
 But if it dies, it produces a large crop.
 The one who loves his life will lose it, and the one who hates his life in this world will keep it for eternal life.
 If anyone serves ME, he must follow ME.
 Where I am, there My servant also will be.
 If anyone serves Me, the Father will honor him.

 To follow Jesus is a great adventure.
 It is never boring.
 Needless to say, if I had stayed on the shore I would have missed the joy of seeing the place God put on my heart and riding the waves with Him!
 The Psalmist said, “If you delight yourself in the Lord He will give you the desires of your heart”.
-When we delight ourselves in Him He puts His desires in our heart.
+When we delight ourselves in Him, He puts His desires in our heart.
 He desires the nations, including these small Islands, which are inhabited with about 10,000 people, to know Him-the One True and living God.

-How often in any given day, can any of us hear the gospel, even if it is a diluted false gospel?How many who clam the name of Christ have never shared the Treasure of the Gospel of Christ Jesus with even one other person?
+How many people around you are perishing without a life preserver on while you have the security of His eternal salvation?
+(Matthew 4:17-22; 2 Corinthians 5:13-20) Look around you at the nations He has brought to our mission field.
+How much gospel has been entrusted to this nation?
+(Galatians 1:6-9, 2 Corinthians 11:2-15) My heart sinks as I contemplate the judgment of God against a Nation who has squandered the treasure he entrusted us with?
 Matthew 13:43-44 (NASB)

 Then the righteous will shine forth as the sun in the kingdom of their Father.
 He who has ears let him hear.
 The kingdom of heaven is like treasure, buried in a field that a man found and reburied.
 Then in his great joy he goes and sells everything he has and buys that field.